1mafli/3d-web/README.md

-# React + Vite
+# 3D Developer Portfolio in React with Three.js

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: